 How to Fry Zucchini

-When it comes to frying zucchini there are a few different ways to do this.
-You can fry it in a pan with oil, in an air fryer, or avoid the oil altogether and bake them in the oven.
-No matter how you choose to cook them they will end up crispy, crunchy & delicious!
+There are several different ways to fry zucchini.
+You can fry them in a pan with oil, in an air fryer, or bake them in the oven.

-• In an Air Fryer: Preheat the air fryer to 375°F. Place the zucchini slices in a single layer, cooking for 8 mins or until crispy and golden brown.
+• In an Air Fryer: Preheat the air fryer to 375°F. Add the zucchini slices, in a single layer, and cook for 8 minutes or until golden brown.

-• Oven-Fried: If baking in the oven without oil, simply place the coins in a single layer on a baking sheet lined with parchment paper and spray with cooking spray.
-Bake for 18 to 20 minutes in an oven preheated to 400°F degrees.
+• Oven-Fried: To bake in the oven, place the coins in a single layer on a baking sheet lined with parchment paper and spray with cooking spray.
+Bake for 18 to 20 minutes in an oven preheated to 400°F.

-Crispy Fried Zucchini is a delicious way to enjoy summer zucchini!
-Sliced into medallions, coated in a parmesan breadcrumb mixture and fried until crispy, this crispy fried zucchini will definitely become a family favorite.
+Crispy Fried Zucchini is sliced into medallions, coated in a parmesan breadcrumb mixture, and fried until golden and crispy.

 Prep Time 20 minutes